-Co-workers have supported one another since the inception of organized work forces.
-In the early years when co-workers experienced emotional difficulties or troubling stressors, whether or not work related, they could always rely on the traditional B and B (booze and buddies) for solace.
+EMS personnel have supported one another since the inception of EMS.
+In the early years when EMS personnel experienced emotional difficulties or troubling stressors, whether or not work related, they could always rely on the traditional B and B (booze and buddies) for solace.
 As you might expect, the results produced by the B and B method of stress management were sometimes less than desirable.
-Although booze and buddies still exist today, most workers now have several alternatives for assistance when dealing with stress-related difficulties.
-In many contemporary departments, these alternatives include the option of working with members of the department's peer support team.
+Although booze and buddies still exist today, EMS workers now have several alternatives for assistance when dealing with stress-related difficulties.
+In many contemporary EMS agencies, these alternatives include the option of working with members of the department's peer support team.

-Peer support teams have proven their worth and have demonstrated their effectiveness for many years.
-They have established their place in worker mentality and have become an integral part of many departments.
+EMS peer support teams are proving their worth and are demonstrating their effectiveness.
+They are establishing their place in the EMS mentality and are becoming an integral part of many EMS agencies.

-Some administrators do not recognize the need for peer support teams.
+Some EMS administrators do not recognize the need for peer support teams.
 This is because most agency employees (1) have access to a jurisdiction-wide employee assistance program (EAP) and (2) most agency health insurance benefit plans include a provision for psychological counseling.

-The availability of EAP and health plan psychological counseling for workers represents a significant advancement in the delivery of counseling services.
-However for many workers, EAPs and health plan counseling, although helpful, appear insufficient.
-They are helpful in that they are utilized by some persons who might not otherwise seek assistance.
-They are insufficient in that despite their availability, they do not and cannot meet the needs of many employees.
+The availability of EAP and health plan psychological counseling for EMS personnel represents a significant advancement in the delivery of counseling services.
+However for EMS, EAPs and health plan counseling although helpful, appear insufficient.
+They are helpful in that they are utilized by some personnel who might not otherwise seek assistance.
+They are insufficient in that despite their availability, they do not and cannot meet the needs of many EMS personnel.

-Peer support teams occupy a support niche that cannot be readily filled by either an EAP or health plan provisions.
-If an employer wants to do the best it can to support its personnel, a peer support team is necessary.
-This is because all other support programs lack the "power of the peer."
+Peer support teams occupy a support niche that cannot be readily filled by either an EAP, health plan provisions, or even a department psychologist.
+The difference?
+Peer support team members possess the power of the peer.
+If an agency wants to do the best it can to support its EMS personnel, a peer support team is necessary.
+Incidentally, a peer support team is one of the most valued resources for an agency psychologist.
+Many psychologist-counseling and pre-emptive intervention programs are designed to incorporate the efficacy of peer support.

-If you are reading this as a member of a peer support team, your agency has recognized the value of peer support.
+If you are reading this as a member of an EMS peer support team, your agency has recognized the value of peer support.
 This means that your department has endorsed the principles of peer support and has willingly committed resources to make peer support available.
 As a peer support team member, you recognize this commitment and have assumed the responsibility to function within the parameters of your agency's peer support team policy, operational guidelines, and training.

-If you are reading this and your agency or department does not have a peer support team, I encourage you to initiate a discussion about developing one.
-With appropriate member selection, training, and ongoing clinical advisement or supervision, a peer support team can become an invaluable asset to any work group.
+If you are reading this and your agency does not have a peer support team, I encourage you to initiate a discussion about developing one.
+With appropriate member selection, training, and ongoing clinical advisement or supervision, a peer support team can become an invaluable asset to any EMS agency.

-This manual is dedicated to the men and women that give much of themselves to comprise our peer support teams...JAD
+This manual is dedicated to the men and women that give much of themselves to comprise our EMS peer support teams...JAD